Skip to main content

 Compound Key-Value Pairs

-Use the . symbol to add properties to the same key, supporting object and array nesting:
+Use the . symbol to add attributes to the same key, supporting nested objects and arrays:

 Book.Name=Test